 |Ready for baking|

 Divide cold dough*) into 10 - 12 equal pieces.
-Shape rolls, or torpedoes, and place them, smooth side up, on parchment lined baking sheet.
+Shape rolls, or torpedoes, and place them, smooth side up, on parchment lined baking sheet (I like using a perforated baking sheet).
 Place hazelnut pieces for topping on a plate.

-Brush rolls with egg wash, and dip in (or sprinkle with) hazelnuts.
+Brush rolls with egg wash, and dip in hazelnuts.
 Gently press nuts down, so that they stick.
-Mist with oil spray, cover, and let proof 45 - 60 minutes, or until rolls have grown 1 1/2 times their original size, and a dimple, poked with your finger, doesn't fill up again.
+Let proof 45 - 60 minutes, or until rolls have grown 1 1/2 times their original size, and a dimple, poked with your finger, doesn't fill up again.